pzel/l/README.md

 bootstrap this library using only on its own functions.

-Unit tests and [proper](https://github.com/manopapad/proper) properties are written before the functions are actually implemented, but may not be complete.
+Unit tests and [proper](https://github.com/manopapad/proper) properties are written before the functions are actually implemented, but may be incomplete.

 Code coverage doesn't drop below 100%.